2026, A Year of Gothic: Theatre, Films and Fiction

 In dance, Dracula becomes less a monster lurking in shadows and more a figure of hypnotic attraction.
 Bodies circle, pursue and yield; the language of choreography mirrors the Gothic tension between control and surrender.
 The story’s themes of immortality, temptation and transformation are rendered physically, with dancers embodying the pull between life and death.

-This month’s films reflect the enduring popularity of Bram Stoker’s creation across different styles and eras, from romantic reinterpretation to grand Gothic spectacle.
-Films: Dracula: A Love Story (2025), Dracula: Pages from a Virgin's Diary (2002), Bram Stoker's Dracula (1992) and TBC
+This month’s films reflect the enduring popularity of Bram Stoker’s creation across different styles and eras, from romantic reinterpretation to grand Gothic spectacle, with two ballets and two films from last year.

-Fiction: Dracula Untold by Dacre Stoker and The Dracula Tapes by Fred Saberhagen
+Fiction: The Dracula Tapes by Fred Saberhagen and a selection of Bram Stoker's short stories.

 June – Beetlejuice: The Musical